v1ggs/abstraction/README.md

 ### Formatting

-Configuration files `.prettierrc.js` and `.phpcs.xml.dist` are being used to configure code formatters for JavaScript and SCSS ([Prettier](https://prettier.io/docs/en/editors.html)), and PHP ([PHPCS](https://github.com/squizlabs/PHP_CodeSniffer)).
-They are configured automatically, but you can change them to fit your requirements.
+Configuration file `.prettierrc.js` is being used to configure [Prettier](https://prettier.io/docs/en/editors.html), a code formatter for JavaScript and SCSS.
+It is configured automatically, but you can change it to fit your requirements.

 ### Editor integration